Running a build¶

-This guide uses the Nextstrain command-line interface (CLI) to help you get started running and viewing the pathogen builds you see on nextstrain.org.
+This tutorial uses the Nextstrain command-line interface (CLI) to help you get started running and viewing the pathogen builds you see on nextstrain.org.
 It assumes you are comfortable using the command line and installing software on your computer.
-If you need help when following this guide, please reach out by emailing us, or create a post at discussion.nextstrain.org.
+If you need help when following this tutorial, please create a post at discussion.nextstrain.org.

 Table of Contents

 Install Nextstrain including the Nextstrain CLI.
-These instructions will install all of the software you need to complete this quickstart and other tutorials.
+These instructions will install all of the software you need to complete this tutorial and others.

 If you’ve already installed Nextstrain, activate the Nextstrain environment.